-Indigenous / Native American people come in all skin color shades.
-You can be Indigenous / Native American with any color shade.
-Indigenous / Native American heritage can come from the paternal side or the maternal side or both.
+Indigenous Native American people come in many skin color shades or tones.
+You can be Native American with any skin color shade.

 In those racist times both African Americans and Native Americans used Racial Passing to escape discrimination.

-Up to the 1950 census, how a person’s race was classified was often based entirely upon the perception of the enumerator.
+Up to the 1950 census, how a person’s race was classified was often based entirely upon the perception of the Census enumerator.
 “If a different census taker comes to the door and they leave their paper bag at home, then maybe they’re Indian that year,” Shapiro said, referring to the idea that a person’s race could be determined based on whether their skin color was darker than a paper bag.

 According to Shapiro, Native people often went underground to evade persecution.
 They would sometimes hide when census takers would come, Shapiro explained, changing their appearance, making strategic marriages, and employing other strategies to hide their indigeneity in the hopes they wouldn’t be exiled.
 This affected the accuracy and quality of the census counts.